 Problem 3: Similar Triangles

 Two triangles are similar.
-The sides of the smaller triangle are 4 cm, 6 cm, and 8 cm.
-The longest side of the larger triangle is 20 cm.
+But the longest side of the larger triangle is 20 cm.
+But the sides of the smaller triangle are 4 cm, 6 cm, and 8 cm.
 What is the length of the shortest side of the larger triangle?

 - Identify corresponding sides: The longest side of the smaller triangle (8 cm) corresponds to the longest side of the larger triangle (20 cm).
 The shortest side of the smaller triangle (4 cm) corresponds to the shortest side of the larger triangle (let's call it 'x').